AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_03.md

 ---
-## ✅ Step 4 – Enable and Test RDP on CL-WIN01
+## ✅ Step 4 – Enable Remote Desktop on CL-WIN11-02

 ### 🎯 Objective
-Enable Remote Desktop on `CL-WIN01` and verify access settings for the domain group.
+Enable Remote Desktop on `CL-WIN11-02` and verify access settings for the domain group.

 ### 🛠️ Instructions

-1. Log in to `CL-WIN01` locally or via Hyper-V
+1. Log in to `CL-WIN11-02` locally or via Hyper-V
 2. Right-click **This PC** > **Properties**
 3. Click **Remote desktop settings**
 - or go to: `Settings > System > Remote Desktop`